Captain George Costentenus: Career

 After being examined by the academic community, Costentenus began to exhibit himself in western Europe.
 In October 1874, Costentenus was exhibiting himself in Paris, France.

 He came to United States around 1875 due to the coming Centennial Exposition.
-By 1876, he was under contract with P. T. Barnum and was being paid $100 a day.

 He toured with P. T. Barnum's New and Greatest Show on Earth in 1876 and 1877.

 In June 1878, while again on tour with Barnum a fight broke between Costentenus and the giant Colonel Routh Goshen.
 The fight was said to have originated after Costentenus insulted some ladies within Goshen's presence.
 Costentenus was injured during the fight.
 Costentenus toured the United States with Barnum again in 1879 and 1880.

-When not exhibiting himself as near to naked as could be allowed, Costentenus dressed heavily and wore expensive jewelry.
 In early 1882, he was exhibiting himself at the Royal Aquarium with an exhibition arranged by William Leonard Hunt.
 That same year, he became a resident of New York City.

 In December 1883, Costentenus applied for United States citizenship.
 At the time, he was planning to go to Europe for treatment for his failing eyesight, but wanted to do so as an American citizen.
 At the time he was blind in one eye and losing his sight in the other.
 He claimed to have been in the country for seven years.

 He became an American citizen on December 22, 1883.
 On February 16, 1884, he sailed for Europe aboard the SS Republic.
 In 1885 he was said to have gone blind and retired to a wealthy estate in Greece.
 By June 1889, he was exhibiting himself at the Folies Bergère in Paris, France.
 In October 1889, he returned to New York.

 In 1890, he applied for a passport to travel to Europe and planned to return two years later.
 He applied for another passport in 1894.
 After that date he disappears from records.